How to Plan a Smoky Mountain Kayaking Trip in 5 Steps

 3. Schedule Your Trip Time

 When making your Smoky Mountain vacation plans, be sure to schedule your kayaking trip in advance!
-Smoky Mountain Outdoors offers kayak trips from March through early September on Tuesdays, Wednesdays, Thursdays, and Saturdays.
+Kayaking trips start around mid-May and are available through early September on Tuesdays, Wednesdays, Thursdays, and Saturdays.
 Our kayak trips depart in the afternoon from 1:30 to 5:30 p.m.
 Once you have decided on the date of your adventure, contact us for a reservation so that we can guarantee you a spot on the river.
 We offer online reservations for your convenience, or feel free to call us at 1-800-771-7238 for booking.
-Note that our trips go out rain or shine, although we may delay trips during severe weather.
+Note that our trips go out even in the rain, although we may delay trips during severe weather.

 4. Bring Appropriate Gear